FedDAF: Federated Domain Adaptation Using Model Functional Distance: Abstract

 \section{Abstract}

-Federated Domain Adaptation (FDA) is a federated learning (FL) approach that improves model performance at the target client by collaborating with source clients while preserving data privacy.
-FDA faces two primary challenges: domain shifts between source and target data and limited labeled data at the target.
-Most existing FDA methods focus on domain shifts, assuming ample target data, yet often neglect the combined challenges of both domain shifts and data scarcity.
-Moreover, approaches that address both challenges fail to prioritize sharing relevant information from source clients according to the target's objective.
-In this paper, we propose FedDAF, a novel approach addressing both challenges in FDA.
-FedDAF uses similarity-based aggregation of the global source model and target model by calculating model functional distance from their mean gradient fields computed on target data.
-This enables effective model aggregation based on the target objective, constructed using target data, even with limited data.
-While computing model functional distance between these two models, FedDAF computes the angle between their mean gradient fields and then normalizes with the Gompertz function.
-To construct the global source model, all the local source models are aggregated using simple average in the server.
-Experiments on real-world datasets demonstrate FedDAF's superiority over existing FL, PFL, and FDA methods in terms of achieving better test accuracy.
+{Federated Domain Adaptation (FDA) improves model performance at a target client by collaborating with source clients while preserving data privacy.
+FDA faces two key challenges: domain shift between source and target data, and lim- ited labeled data at the target, a common constraint when a new site joins a federation before it has accumulated its own labeled data, as in clinical deploy- ments.
+Most existing methods address domain shift alone, assuming ample target data; those that also tackle data scarcity still fail to prior- itize source information according to the target’s specific objective.
+We propose FedDAF, which addresses both challenges through similarity-based aggregation of the global source and target models, using their model functional distance, computed from the angle between their mean gradient fields on target data and normalized via a Gompertz function.
+The global source model itself is formed using a distance-based weighted average, giving greater weight to source models closer to the target model.
+Experiments on real-world datasets show FedDAF outperforms existing federated learning (FL), personalized FL, and FDA methods in test accuracy.}